 This is supervised research under the mentorship of a member of the graduate faculty.
 It is not intended to serve as the dissertation topic of the doctoral student.
 Prerequisite: Consent of instructor.
 Note: May be repeated for credit.
-3.000 Credit hours

 MEEN 997 - Doctoral Dissertation